MapleLunar/MapleLunar/README.md

-Hello, my name is William and I am a software developer based in Taiwan.
+Hello, I'm William and I am a software developer based in Taiwan.
 I have experience working with Excel VBA and Unity, and I am new with iOS developing.

 My goal on GitHub is to contribute to open-source projects and collaborate with other developers.
 I am particularly interested in iOS developing right now and I am still learning the basics.